zywkloo/CSI-MurderOnThe2ndFloor/README.md

 * Spatial viualization: Based on the the murder room input by the user, the occurrence frequency of all supsects would be marked in the 3D box.

+ ### Outcome
-Rather than offering a conclusion based on a specific given data, we offerd a data visualization tool to help the user (the police, the anayst) come up with their own judgement.
+*  Rather than offering a conclusion based on a specific given data, we offerd a data visualization tool to help the user (the police, the analyst) come up with their own judgement.

 ## What We learned
 - Learned how to discuss an unfamiliar problem with teammates from different programming backgrounds.